larsrh/website/topics/crdt/05-tombstones.md

 But we're not dealing with any old maps, we're superimposing the lattice semantics on them.
 Trying to merge maps that have been updated non-monotonically breaks our entire construction, and what's worse, we wouldn't even notice!

-Instead, we'll have to wrap maps somehow in order to enforce monotonic updates.
+Instead, we'll have to wrap maps somehow to enforce monotonic updates.
 In JavaScript, we can make a design decision whether to create a new class or to create a `Proxy` that intercepts calls to an underlying map (so that we can use the map as a regular `Map`).
 For demo purposes, I'll sketch the first option below.